Jee-El/reddit-in-valve-games/README.md

 Replace STEAMID with your steam ID, HOSTNAME with your hostname (run `whoami` in the terminal to get it).

-If you didn't copy-paste the paths, make sure that both of them start with /home/HOSTNAME and not ~/, and that they end with a forward slash so it works as it should.
+If you didn't copy-paste the paths, make sure that both of them start with /home/HOSTNAME and not ~/.

 If you're setting this up for CSGO, leave the second path as it is.